Gummygamer/Termak/README.md

 4. Arrow keys move the character
 5. When touching an enemy on the field the battle mode begins.
 Get close and press `q` to attack.
+6. Most USB gamepads are supported.
+The left stick mirrors the arrow keys, button A attacks and button B resets the camera.

 Game maps are found in the `maps/` directory and 3D models are in `models/`.